mikeolaniyi/Covid19_Vaccination_Analysis_in_SQL/README.md

 -- Shows what percentage of population infected with Covid

--- Total Cases vs Population
--- Shows what percentage of population infected with Covid

 SELECT location, date,population total_cases, (total_cases/population)*100 AS PercentPopulationInfected
 FROM PortfolioProject..CovidDeaths
+--where location like '%Nigeria' and continent is not null ORDER BY 1,2

+-- Countries with Highest Infection Rate compared to Population

+SELECT location, population, MAX(total_cases) AS HighestInfectionCount, MAX((total_cases/population))*100 AS PercentPopulationInfected
+FROM PortfolioProject..CovidDeaths
+--where location like '%Nigeria'
+WHERE continent is not null
+GROUP BY location, population
+ORDER BY PercentPopulationInfected DESC

+-- Countries with Highest Death Count per Population

+SELECT location, MAX(cast(total_deaths as int)) AS TotalDeathsCount FROM PortfolioProject..CovidDeaths
+--where location like '%Nigeria'
-@@ -55,8 +55,8 @@ WHERE continent is not null
+WHERE continent is not null
 GROUP BY location
 ORDER BY TotalDeathsCount DESC

 -- BREAKING IT DOWN BY CONTINENT

--- BREAKING IT DOWN BY CONTINENT
 -- Showing contintents with the highest death count per population

-SELECT location, MAX(cast(total_deaths as int)) AS TotalDeathsCount
+SELECT location, MAX(cast(total_deaths as int)) AS TotalDeathsCount FROM PortfolioProject..CovidDeaths
+--where location like '%Nigeria'
+WHERE continent is null
-@@ -67,18 +67,18 @@ GROUP BY location
+GROUP BY location
 ORDER BY TotalDeathsCount DESC